ANON4620/factors-of-a-number/README.md

   If N is divisible by COUNTER
     Then COUNTER and N / COUNTER are added to the FACTORS array.
 LOOP END
-If COUNTER^2 is equal to N:
+If COUNTER*COUNTER is equal to N:
   Then only COUNTER is added to the FACTORS array.

 This is just a basic explaination of the logic.